There are boats that are worth more than others and will be worth even more over time: these are the

 Classic Boats by Giornale

 , fiberglass and mass-produced boats built since 1967 and with a minimum of 25 years on their backs, selected on the basis of very precise canons that transcend the age of the artifact and focus on its intrinsic historical value, starting with the overall design qualities and the originality of the boat in its context.
-We have identified 188 HERE (with boat sheet, measurements, year of design, market quotations) but the list is constantly being updated.
+We have identified 187 of them HERE (with boat sheet, measurements, year of design, market quotations) but the list is constantly being updated.

 The three steps to enhance your Classic Boat